 Monahan was found on the banks of the Laune on the 30th October 1916 by a Mr. Sheehy, approximately a quarter of a mile from the quay.
 His head, one arm and two feet were missing.
 The trunk of his body, all that was left of him, was fitted with good quality clothes, waterproof trousers, a belt containing two gold sovereigns and a wad of soaked bank notes, more than an average amount of cash even for a man of gentrified background, as it was thought.
-Also found on his trunk were nippers and a wrench, ready and able for the job he never got to carry out.
+Also found on his remains were nippers and a wrench, ready and able for the job he never got to carry out.
 His remains were identified as those of Charlie Monahan.
-The Police did not think an inquest was necessary to be carried out, so his remains were buried alongside those of Sheehan on Wednesday the 1st November 1916 at Dromavally Graveyard.
+The police did not think an inquest was necessary, so his remains were buried alongside those of Sheehan on Wednesday, the 1st November 1916, at Dromavally Graveyard.

-The 'what if's' began as soon as these tragic events started to unfold in the newspapers; 'What if ' they had managed to divert the Royal Navy as planned.
+The 'what if's' began as soon as these tragic events started to unfold in the newspapers; 'What if ' they had managed to divert the Royal Navy as planned?
 'What if ' they had not lost sight of the lead car?
-Nevertheless, in the aftermath of the Easter Rising of 1916, it is a very interesting and not-often-enough-told story, which should serve as a warning to those who plan operations without having full knowledge of the specific details of planned targets and surroundings.
+Nevertheless, in the aftermath of the Easter Rising, it is a very interesting and not-often-enough-told story, which should serve as a warning to those who plan operations without having full knowledge of the specific details of planned targets and surroundings.

-Suffice it to say that Thomas McInerney, Colm Ó Lochlainn and Denis Daly lived to tell their tales.
+Suffice it to say, Thomas McInerney, Colm Ó Lochlainn and Denis Daly lived to tell their tales.